FREQUENTLY ASKED QUESTIONS

 Governor DeSantis met with President Trump on April 28th to discuss this plan and the President was very supportive of Florida’s efforts to take a safe, smart, step-by-step approach to re-open Florida.
 See President Trump’s guidance here: https://www.whitehouse.gov/openingamerica/.

 Does this Executive Order supersede local law?

-The Governor’s Executive Order 20-91opens PDF file limiting the movements of persons has been incorporated and modified in the new Executive Order 20-112 to include businesses currently open and certain businesses re-opening at 25 percent building occupancy.
+The Governor’s Executive Order 20-91 limiting the movements of persons has been incorporated and modified in the new Executive Order 20-112 to include businesses currently open and certain businesses re-opening at 25 percent building occupancy.
 The Governor’s Executive Orders do not contain a preemption on local rules where those rules restrict or close businesses or buildings.

 When can we expect Phase 2 to start?